-- 1. Communication skills focusing on effective written and oral communications in an educational setting with parents, fellow education professionals, and community business leaders. - 2.
-Knowledge needed to identify, assess, and assist with the education of a diverse student population. - 3.
-A working foundation of the historical, philosophical, theoretical, and legal issues in education. - 4.
-Practical professional skills to assist in the establishment and maintenance of an effective, productive, and safe educational setting. - 5.
-Personal ethical standards and professional practices used by successful education professionals.
+1. Communication skills focusing on effective written and oral communications in an educational setting with parents, fellow education professionals, and community business leaders.

+2. Knowledge needed to identify, assess, and assist with the education of a diverse student population.

+3. A working foundation of the historical, philosophical, theoretical, and legal issues in education.

+4. Practical professional skills to assist in the establishment and maintenance of an effective, productive, and safe educational setting.

+5. Personal ethical standards and professional practices used by successful education professionals.

-According to the standards of Ohio educators, students will be
+According to the standards of Ohio educators, students will be able to:

-- 1. Understand student learning and development and respect the diversity of the students they teach. - 2.
-Understand the content area for which they have instructional responsibility. - 3.
-Understand and use varied assessments to inform instruction, evaluate, and ensure student learning. - 4.
-Plan and deliver effective instruction that advances the learning of each individual student. - 5.
-Create learning environments that promote high levels of learning and achievement for all students. - 6.
-Collaborate and communicate with students, parents, and other educators, administrators, and the community to support student learning. - 7.
-Assume responsibility for professional growth, performance, and involvement as an individual as a member of a learning community.
+1. Understand student learning and development and respect the diversity of the students they teach.

+2. Understand the content area for which they have instructional responsibility.

+3. Understand and use varied assessments to inform instruction, evaluate, and ensure student learning.

+4. Plan and deliver effective instruction that advances the learning of each individual student.

+5. Create learning environments that promote high levels of learning and achievement for all students.

+6. Collaborate and communicate with students, parents, and other educators, administrators, and the community to support student learning.

+7. Assume responsibility for professional growth, performance, and involvement as an individual as a member of a learning community.

 Credit Hours Completed

-FALL SEMESTER 15
+FALL SEMES FER 15

 EDU1111 Introduction to Early Childhood Education 3

 EDU1120 Introduction to Child Development 3

 ENG1110 Composition I 3

 SOC1110 Sociology 3

-- Math Elective 3
+Math Elective 3

-Year SPRING SEMEST TER 15
+SPRING SEM ESTER 18

+SPRING SEM EDU1131 EDU2270 Child Health, Safety & Nutrition 3

-P. EDU2270 Children's Literacy 3
+EDU2270 Children's Literacy 3

 ENG1120 Composition II 3

 PSY1120 General Psychology 3

 PSY1130 Human Development 3

 Arts and Humanities Elective 3

 Credit Hours

-FALL SEMESTER 1 18

-EDU1131 Child Health, Safety & Nutrition 3
+FALL SEMES TER 15

 EDU2235 Introduction to Individuals with Exceptionalities 3

 EDU2240 Families, Communities, and Schools 3

 EDU2245 Observation and Assessment 3

 EDU2260 Educational Technology 3

-7 Natural Science Elective 3
+Natural Science Elective 3

-Year 2 SPRING SEMEST TER 15
+SPRING SEM EDU2275 IESTER 15

-. (a ) EDU2275 Foundations of Early Litercy 3
+EDU2275 Foundations of Early Litercy 3

 EDU2280 Educational Psychology 3

 COM1115 Speech 3

 Natural Science Elective 3

 Arts & Humanities Eective 3

 63

-MENTAL HEALTH (MHT)
+MENTAL HEALTH (MHT) ASSOCIATE OF APPLIED SCIENCE DEGREE